Henryka Sienkiewicza Street: Tenement at 49

-A railway locksmith, Lukowicz, living in Charlottenburg, is listed as the owner of this building from its completion till WWII.
+A railway locksmith named Lukowicz, living in Charlottenburg, was listed as the owner of this building from its completion till WWII.

 The tenement underwent a refurbishment in the first half of 2020.
-The sturdy shape of the facade is reinforced by the brick-apparent display, the heavy pilasters and the coarse broken pediments.
+The sturdy shape of the facade is now reinforced by the brick-apparent display, the heavy pilasters and the coarse broken pediments.
 Interestingly, the corbels crowning the frontage present artistic mascarons.